What is involved?

 What will I feel like after the treatment?

 Generally, you will be able to continue with your plans for the day, drive, go back to work etc.

 Some people feel energised straight away, some feel tired “in a nice way” - in the same way as one feels tired after a good workout, some feel lighter, some feel very hungry, some don’t feel like eating for hours afterwards….

 In some instances people may feel quite tired as the detoxification process kicks in deeper, and in these instances we recommend coming for a repeat colonic without delay.

-We don’t recommend eating heavy food and drinking alcohol, coffee or tea for at least 24 hours after the treatment, to get the full benefit of the detoxification process.
+We don’t recommend eating heavy food and drinking alcohol for at least 24 hours after the treatment, to get the full benefit of the detoxification process.

 Why do you recommend supplements after a colonic treatment?